juanesquintero/hire-n-pay/README.md

 ## Future Work (Nice to Have):
 - [ ] Swagger UI support with [swagger-ui-express](https://www.npmjs.com/package/swagger-ui-express)
-- [ ] Controller Layer for warping and isolating the business logic of operations for each entity
+- [ ] Controller or Service Layer for warping and isolating the business logic of operations for each entity
+- [x] Testing for e2e with supertest
+- [ ] Test with just unit test as well using jest mocks
+- [ ] Admin middleware validation with a api key could be
+- [ ] Global error handling with rest/json formatting

 ### Important Note: